Organizational Culture Assessment & Engagement

 “What makes this organization tick?”
 Leaders who ask that question are really asking for insight about their organizational cultures–insight to help them create an inspiring organizational vision, brand or strategic direction; introduce a successful change initiative; or develop a more engaged and effective workforce.
 It’s insight that leaders desperately want–and often have to piece together using a variety of disparate means and methods.

 Now, there’s a comprehensive, integrated and highly efficient way to understand and leverage organizational culture (as well as the teams that operate inside it).
-A story-based culture assessment process provides quantitative and qualitative analysis of an organization’s core identity along with its operating style, behavior and approach to critical tasks.
+A story-based culture assessment process provides quantitative and qualitative analysis of an organization’s core identity along with its operating style, values, behavior and approach to critical tasks.